elikos/elikos_roomba/README.md

 # elikos_roomba
-ROS package for ground &amp; osbtacle robots with on-board Raspberry Pi
+ROS package for IARC mission 7 ground &amp; osbtacle robots with on-board Raspberry Pi

-**Status**: working ground robot and obstacle robot

 `elikos_roomba` works with the [`create_autonomy`](https://github.com/AutonomyLab/create_autonomy) package to communicate with and drive the Roomba with ROS.
 Its purpose is to implement the IARC mission 7 ground robot and obstacle [behaviours](#robot-behaviour).